IB Business Guide What Is A Business?

 These are the people getting their hands dirty - literally.
 Farmers, miners, fishers.
 They're grabbing natural resources and saying "Right, what can we do with this?"

-IB Business and Management Real-life Example: Norwegian salmon farming is absolutely massive now.
+IB Business Management Real-world example: Norwegian salmon farming is absolutely massive now.
 They've turned fish farming into a high-tech operation with underwater cameras and feeding robots.
 Still primary sector, just with better technology.

 Secondary Sector: The Makers and Builders

-This is where raw stuff becomes actual things you can use.
+This is where raw stuff becomes things you can actually use.
 Car factories, construction sites, that place where they make those expensive trainers everyone queues up for.

-Current example: Tesla's Gigafactories – they're basically massive robot cities building electric cars.
+IB Business Management Real-world example: Tesla's Giga factories - they're basically massive robot cities building electric cars.
 Elon's turned car manufacturing into something from the future.

 Tertiary Sector: The Service Providers